MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 #### **Task 3 - Create a new team by using the web client**

 In this task, **Lynne Robbins** will continue testing the self-service capabilities of Teams by using the Teams web client to create another team with the name **Sales**.
-She will also add Megan Bowen as a member.
+She will also add **Alex Wilber** as a member.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.